ranrosenzweig/kafka-python-demo/README.md

 # Scalable & Event Driven Food Ordering App with Kafka & Python | System Design

-This demo is a simple backend app for ordering food, it implemented on python and using kafka as event driven platform.<br/>
+This demo is a simple backend app for ordering food, implemented on python and using kafka as event driven platform.<br/>
 <br/>
 #### 0.pre-requisites:
 ```sh